-- 2.1c Encourage energy and resource efficiency initiatives - 5.2a Plan for concentrated growth around transport and activity nodes - 5.3a Ensure sufficient housing diversity to meet community needs, including affordable living and adaptable housing options - 5.4a Advocate for implementation of energy and resource efficiency in new developments
+2.1c Encourage energy and resource efficiency initiatives

-- 8. Plan for growth and change in Catalyst Areas and Urban Renewal Corridors - 15.
+- 5.2a Plan for concentrated growth around transport and activity nodes - 5.3a Ensure sufficient housing diversity to meet community needs, including affordable living and adaptable housing options - 5.4a Advocate for implementation of energy and resource efficiency in new developments - Gives effect to the Greater Newcastle Metropolitan Plan - 8.
+Plan for growth and change in Catalyst Areas and Urban Renewal Corridors - 15.
 Plan for a Carbon Neutral Greater Newcastle by 2050 - 16.
 Prioritise the delivery of infill housing opportunities within existing urban areas - 19.
 Prepare local strategies to deliver housing